 Province Animal: Roe deer

-Ångermanland is located along the coast of Bothnian Sea, most of this coast is known as the High Coast and is a part of the UNESCO World Heritage List.
+Ångermanland is located along the coast of the Bothnian Sea, most of this coast is known as the High Coast and is a part of the UNESCO World Heritage List.

 This was for a long time the northern-most province of Sweden.
-There is still today several old fishing villages to be found, these did earlier have seasonal inhabitants from more southern parts of Sweden.
+There are still today several old fishing villages to be found, these did earlier have seasonal inhabitants from more southern parts of Sweden.

 Ångermanland has today around 131.000 inhabitants, most of which are living in and around the largest towns of Örnsköldsvik and Härnösand.

 Province Flower: “Styvmorsviol”, Wild pansy (Viola tricolor)

 Province Animal: Eurasian beaver

 Öland is the second largest island in Sweden and is today a part of the county of Kalmar.
 The long and narrow island is connected with the mainland via the bridge to the city of Kalmar.

 Öland is a long and narrow island.
 Its widest point is only 15 kilometers while it is 135 kilometers long.
 With a population of only 26.000 inhabitants, it is one of the smallest provinces in Sweden.